abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 But for *types*, their response would be:

 "Have you seen a set?
-Well, it's something completely different."
+Well, that's something completely different."

 So let's see how do we define a type theory in its own right.

 Long disclaimer
 ---

 Notice that in the last sentence we said *a* type theory, not "type theory" or "the type theory".
 This is because (time for a long disclaimer) there are not one, but many different (albeit related) formulations of type theory that are, confusingly, called type *theories* (and, less confusingly, *type systems*), such as *simply-typed lambda calculus* or *intuitionistic type theory*.
 For this reason, it makes sense to speak about *a* type theory. <!--comic: Dr. Smisloff --- I think they are not confused enough -->

 The term "type theory" (uncountable) refers to the whole field of study of type theories, just like category theory is the study of categories.
 But, (take a deep breath) you can sometimes think of the different type systems as "different versions of type theory" and so, when people talk about a given set of features that are common to all type systems, they sometimes use the term "type theory" to refer to any random type system that has these features.